corentinbeaulieu/mpc/doc/src/issues.rst

 instance: `./mpc_env.sh x86_64 x86_64 mpc_cc main.c`

 The output of this command would help you to detect the error.
-Note you can also directly source in your current environment the mpcframework environement by sourcing `$PREFIX/$host/$target/bin/mpcvars.sh` where *host* and *target* are, most of the time `x86_64`.
+Note you can also directly source in your current environment the mpcframework environment by sourcing `$PREFIX/$host/$target/bin/mpcvars.sh` where *host* and *target* are, most of the time `x86_64`.